Eagles in Utah

 The Trip Plan

-Our group will be in rafts, floating quietly as much as possible.
-We will join up to share information, hear comments from the Moab Birds Club, and make several stops on shore along the way, including time for lunch.
-At lunchtime we will hear from our friends at Hawkwatch International about current conservation programs and other projects they are currently working on.
-Throughout the day we will likely see many different bird species other than the bald eagles.
-To ensure we make it to the Westwater Ranger Station quiet motors will be used part of the day.
+Our group will be in rafts, floating quietly as much as possible though small outboard motors are used at times in order to complete this 25 mile stretch in one day.
+We will make several stops on shore along the way, including time for lunch.
+At lunchtime we will hear more about current conservation programs.
+Throughout the day we will likely see many waterfowl species other than the bald eagles and we may see Bighorn Sheep and Mule Deer as well.

 At the Westwater Ranger Station we will convene one final time to close our trip with further discussion about highlights for the day.